 Direct Redemption through AMC

-You can also visit the AMC and submit the duly filled form for redemption.
+- Alternatively, you can also visit the AMC and submit the duly filled form for redemption.
 Once the request is processed, the redemption amount reaches the customer via NEFT or through a cheque sent to the registered address.

-Redemption Through Agent
+Redemption through Agent

-MF Units Redemption Through Trading or Demat Account
+Redemption via Trading or Demat Account

-If the mutual funds have been bought through one’s own Demat or trading account then redemption takes place in the similar manner.
+If the mutual funds have been bought through one’s own Demat or trading account then redemption will take place in the similar manner.
 As the whole trading process is completed online, an e-payout is made against the redemption request into the same bank account that is registered with the Demat account.

-After receiving the redemption request the details are verified and the payout is usually made within 2-4 business days into the registered bank account of the investor.
+After receiving the redemption request, the details are verified and the payout is usually made within 2-4 business days into the registered bank account of the investor.
 In case of cheque dispatch, it may take a couple of more days to complete the process.